-Tender flaky halibut cradled in a warm tortilla, smothered with a piquant red cabbage slaw, and topped with creamy guacamole—these halibut tacos make perfect portable hand food!
+Tender flaky halibut cradled in a warm tortilla, smothered with a piquant red cabbage slaw, and topped with creamy guacamole!
+These halibut tacos with tequila lime marinade make perfect portable hand food!

 These Halibut Tacos with Tequila Lime Marinade are an all-time favourite in our home.
-Tacos are a healthy alternative to hamburgers when you want a casual meal.
+Fish tacos are a healthy alternative to hamburgers when you want a casual meal.

 This recipe for halibut tacos with tequila lime marinade and red cabbage slaw is only slightly adapted from one I found in one of my favourite seafood cookbooks, Good Fish: Sustainable Seafood Recipes from the Pacific Coast by Becky Selengut.
 This cookbook is my “company’s-coming-for-dinner” resource.
 I have made many of her recipes over the years, like this Shrimp Salad with Grapefruit and Mint and they are consistent show-stoppers.

-Looking at the list of ingredients and the instructions, it may seem like this recipe is a lot of work.
+Looking at the list of ingredients and the instructions, it may seem like this recipe for fish tacos is a lot of work.
 And for a weeknight meal when you have hungry kids and you want dinner on the table in 20 minutes, it’s probably not the one to pick.

 The combination of flavours in these halibut tacos is superb.
 Over the top.
 10 out of 10.